kicurry/PrivLLM-Q/GPU-MatMul/README.md

 *   **`<path_to_executable>`**: The relative path to the test program you want to run.
 You can easily find this using **Tab-completion** in your shell.

+---

+### **Mapping Executables to Paper Contributions**

+To help reviewers connect our experimental results with the contributions described in the paper, this section explains what each key executable in the `fastFFN/` directory represents.

+*   `test_ffn_baseline`
+    *   **Corresponds to: Baseline**
+    *   This executable represents our **Baseline** implementation.
+It improves upon the native `phantom` library by pre-transforming all ciphertext-plaintext multiplication inputs into the NTT domain.
+In the context of our paper, this corresponds to the baseline large-scale MatMul computation flow that reuses the results of the Baby-Step Rotation (BS-HRot) stage.

+*   `test_ffn_gsd` & `test_ffn_gsd_nobsgs`
+    *   **Corresponds to: Giant-Step Deferral (GSD)**
+    *   These executables implement the **Giant-Step Deferral (GSD)** optimization.
+The core idea is to reduce the number of costly HRot by merging the Giant-Step Rotation (GS-HRot) calculations from different input tiles that contribute to the same output tile.
+    *   The `test_ffn_gsd_nobsgs` variant is a special case where the 'giant-step' size is set to 1.
+This program is crucial as it isolates the structural benefits of the 'less-NTT' approach. **We recommend using `test_ffn_gsd` for evaluating the core GSD improvement.**

+*   `test_ffn_gsd_falr`
+    *   **Corresponds to: GSD + Fused HE-MAC (FALR)**
+    *   This executable incorporates the **Fused HE-MAC Reduction (FALR)** optimization on top of GSD.
+It further boosts performance by fusing all Homomorphic Multiply-Accumulate (HE-MAC) operations into a single, large computational kernel.

+*   **A Note on HIFA Optimization**
+    *   The **Hybrid INT32-FP64 Arithmetic (HIFA)** optimization is a hardware-level enhancement that is not tied to a specific executable.
+Instead, it is a **compile-time option** controlled by the `--fp64` flag in the `build.sh` script and is automatically enabled by the recommended `--perf` build.
+It accelerates the underlying arithmetic for **all** executables when the project is compiled with it.

+---

 ### Walkthrough: Reproducing Performance Results

 Here is a step-by-step guide to reproduce the key performance figures.